Complete Guide to VAT in Denmark: Rates, Rules & Registration Thresholds

 All taxable persons involved in VAT taxable activities and registered for VAT in Denmark must submit monthly, quarterly, or semi-annual VAT returns.
 VAT returns are submitted even if there are no VAT transactions.
 This is known as zero declaration or nulindberetning.

-Semi-annual VAT returns are submitted at the beginning of September and March, whereas quarterly are submitted at the beginning of March, June, September, and December.
+Semi-annual VAT returns are submitted at the beginning of September and March, whereas quarterly returns are submitted at the beginning of March, June, September, and December.
+The filing deadline for monthly VAT returns is the 25th of the month following the reporting period.

 Penalties for Failure to File Tax Return

+Taxable persons who fail to register for VAT, submit a late VAT return, or altogether avoid this obligation will face penalties and fines imposed by the Danish Tax Administration.
 Those who fail to submit their VAT returns within the deadlines receive an estimated report from the Tax Administration on their due VAT.
-The penalty for this, or the cost of the Tax Administration's work on estimation reports, is DKK 800 for each period the taxpayer is late.
+The penalty for this, or the cost of the Tax Administration's work on estimation reports, is DKK 1,400 for each period the taxable person is late.

-In addition, employees who receive public benefits may lose them and be refused further if they apply.
+In addition, employees who receive public benefits may lose them and be refused further benefits if they apply.
 Other penalties include forced deregistration of businesses and criminal proceedings.

-VAT Rules for Electronically Supplied Services
+VAT Rules for Electronically Supplied ServicesÂ

 As an EU Member State, Denmark implemented the definition of ESS in its national regulatory framework.
 By doing so, Denmark adheres to the EU principle of a single market and helps all market players more easily reach tax compliance.

-However, there are some differences between EU Member States regarding the ESS, which are mainly terminological.
+However, there are some differences among EU countries regarding the ESS, mainly terminological.
 That is why, across the EU, several terms are used for ESS, such as digital services, digital products, and electronic services.
 This may cause some confusion, but refer to the same services.
+It is also important to note that the taxability rules for the ESS are the same as those at the EU level.

 Taxability Rules for ESS: